Thanks to your support, the Arms Trade treaty will enter into force by the end of 2014

 In April 2013 the United Nations General Assembly finally approved the Arms Trade Treaty.
 However we still have a long way to go and your support is just as crucial as ever to keep the momentum up and save lives.

-We must keep the pressure up and persuade countries to sign up to and ratify the treaty.
-A total of 50 ratifications are needed for the treaty to enter into force.
+We must keep the pressure up to persuade more countries to sign up to and ratify the treaty and to make sure it will be implemented robustly.